shorebirdtech/docs/docs/ci/github.md

 ## Quick Start

-To integrate shorebird into your CI, use the `setup-shorebird` action.
-The `setup-shorebird` action downloads shorebird and adds it to the system path.
+To integrate Shorebird into your CI, use the `setup-shorebird` action.
+The `setup-shorebird` action downloads Shorebird and adds it to the system path.

 ```yaml
 name: Shorebird Workflow Example